kokorokat/ELK-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly distributed, in addition to restricting traffic to the network.

 The primary function of a load balancer is to spread workloads across multiple servers to prevent overloading servers, optimize productivity, and maximize uptime.
 Load balancers also add resiliency by rerouting live traffic from one server to another if a server falls prey to DDoS attacks or otherwise becomes unavailable.
 In this way, load balancers help to eliminate single points of failure, reduce the attack surface, and make it harder to exhaust resources and saturate links.

-The advantage of the jump box is the ability to access devices in separate security zones, like managing a host in a DMZ from trusted networks or computers.
-The ability to strictly prohibit SSH log in using password, as well as making sure than only strong keys are used is another security feature and an advantage of the jump box.
+The advantage of the jump box is the ability to access devices in separate security and availability zones, like managing a host in a DMZ from trusted networks or computers.
+The ability to strictly prohibit SSH log in using password, as well as making sure that only strong keys are used is another security feature and an advantage of the jump box.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes in data and system logs.